wordplay-workshop/modern/index.md

       - time: 16:00&nbsp;&ndash;&nbsp;16:45
         title: "#### LLM Agents for In-the-Wild Video Game-Playing\n-*Jaewoo Ahn*-"
         et: Pacific Time 00:00&nbsp;&ndash;&nbsp;00:45
+        abstract: >
+          Recent advancements in Large Language Models (LLMs) have showcased their impressive capabilities in various language tasks.
+However, traditional evaluation methods often fall short in capturing the full spectrum of LLMs' abilities, particularly in interactive and dynamic contexts.
+This talk explores the limitations of conventional benchmarks and proposes a shift towards evaluating LLM agents through interactive collaboration and competition.
+By engaging LLMs in multi-agent environments, we can better assess their adaptability, problem-solving skills, and social intelligence.
+This approach not only provides a more comprehensive understanding of LLM capabilities but also paves the way for developing more robust and versatile AI systems.
       - time: 16:45&nbsp;&ndash;&nbsp;17:00
         title: Closing Remarks
         et: Pacific Time 00:45&nbsp;&ndash;&nbsp;01:00